brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 }
 ```

-Which generates the following code:
+Which generates the following code (with the new additions highlighted):

 ```rust
 #[doc(hidden)]